fuding/CNC-Mill/README.md

 Description
 ===========
-All Team Project I STL-to-Gcode Convertsion-Related Material is Stored in this Repository.
+All Team Project I STL-to-Gcode Convertsion-Related Material is/will be Held in this Repository.